-If you’re reading this, chances are you’ve heard or read about the Spotted lanternfly.
+If you’re reading this, chances are you’ve heard about the Spotted lanternfly.
 Since they arrived in Allegheny County last year, it’s possible you’ve seen them already.
-If you haven’t, it’s likely you’ll see them within the next couple years.
+If you haven’t, you’ll likely see them within the next few years.

-Spotted lanternflies – not flies nor moths but rather leaf hoppers – have voracious appetites.
-Nymphs and adults suck the sap from the phloem of many plant species (mostly woody plants), taking away the sugars they make for themselves via photosynthesis.
-To make matters worse, their high metabolisms means they excrete a lot of waste.
-Their sugar-rich excrement falls on the foliage of the plant they’re on and anything underneath which invites black sooty mold to grow which reduces the plant’s photosynthesizing capabilities.
-Though they die in winter, lanternflies lay copious amounts of eggs which guarantees next year’s life cycle.
-While some natural predators have been seen to peck at them, by and large, they are not viewed as appetizing.
+Spotted lanternflies, which are not flies but actually leaf hoppers, have voracious appetites.
+Nymphs and adults suck the sap from many plant species, taking away the sugars they make for themselves via photosynthesis.
+To make matters worse, their high metabolism means they excrete a lot of waste.
+Their sugar-rich excrement falls on the foliage of the plants they’re feeding on which invites black sooty mold to grow, reducing the plant’s photosynthesizing capabilities.

-Part of what makes Spotted lanternflies unappetizing are the sour compounds they ingest from their favorite tree – the Tree of Heaven – which is an invasive tree that was brought over as an ornamental a century ago.
-If they were host-specific and only fed on Tree of Heaven (Ailanthus altissima), that would be terrific as we’d have a biocontrol for Tree of Heaven.
-Unfortunately, they are “generalists” and will feed on many species of native woody plants.
+It’s presumed that part of what makes SLF unappetizing to predators are the sour compounds they ingest from their favorite tree – Tree of Heaven – which is an invasive tree that was brought over to North America as an ornamental a century ago.
+If SLF were host-specific and only fed on Tree of Heaven (Ailanthus altissima), we’d have a biocontrol for Tree of Heaven.
+Unfortunately, they’re “generalists” and will feed on many plants, especially woody species.
 If you have a Tree of Heaven on your property, remove it as soon as you can.
 Tree of Heaven behaves as a beacon to SLF and help proliferate their spread.

-Be careful though as we have several native trees that look like of Tree of Heaven!
-They are Staghorn Sumac (Rhus typhina), Smooth Sumac (Rhus glabra), and Black Walnut (Juglans nigra).
-One thing we don’t want to do is to cut down beneficial trees!
-All of them have compound leaves comprised of many leaflets but the differences are noticeable with a closer look.
+Be careful as several native trees resemble Tree of Heaven, such as Staghorn Sumac (Rhus typhina), Smooth Sumac (Rhus glabra), and Black Walnut (Juglans nigra).
+We don’t want to to cut down the wrong trees.
+These species share similarities, notably compound leaves (many leaflets held on central “stem”) but the differences are noticeable with a closer look.
 Leaf identification is important because sumacs and juvenile black walnuts can be similar in growth habit to Tree of Heaven.

-I would avoid insecticides as many native and beneficial insects may suffer from their use.
-If you do, use them conservatively and mindfully.
-Keep in mind the wonderful fireflies we have here spend one or even two years in the soil as larvae and are sensitive to pesticides that can leach into the soil.
-Here is a resourceful link on pesticides from Penn State Extension should you go that route. https://extension.psu.edu/spotted-lanternfly-management-and-pesticide-safety
+Avoid insecticides as many beneficial insects may suffer from their use.
+Keep in mind that fireflies, for example, spend one or to two years in the soil as larvae and are sensitive to pesticides.
+That said, if you think your use of an insecticide is justified, here’s a resource from Penn State Extension you should follow: https://extension.psu.edu/spotted-lanternfly-management-and-pesticide-safety

-Pennsylvania has taken the lead on Spotted Lanternfly so you can find a lot more information though Penn State Extension here. https://extension.psu.edu/spotted-lanternfly
+Pennsylvania has taken the lead on SLF management so you can find a lot more information though Penn State Extension here. https://extension.psu.edu/spotted-lanternfly

 Here is a great video to share with everyone you know: https://www.youtube.com/watch?v=3KwglQ3Inn4